 m) How to summon support (verbally, by telephone, by radio, by panic alarm).

-n) Where to go to get help (and be safe).
+n) Where and when to go and be safe.

 o) The availability of professional counselling in the event of victimisation to help to minimise the impact and protect against Post Traumatic Stress